10 sleep truths from the experts

 Most people say that sleeping on their left-hand side is generally the most comfortable.

-She advises to try sleeping on your side bending your knees upwards towards your chest in a foetal position with a pillow supporting your neck (our Editor in Chief swears by an ergonomic pillow that is specifically designed to fill the gap between your neck and the bed).
+She advises to try sleeping on your side bending your knees upwards towards your chest in a foetal position with a pillow supporting your neck.

 Side sleeping is also considered the best sleeping position if you suffer from back discomfort.